-- 3 Critical accounting judgements and key sources of estimation uncertainty (continued) - REIT status: Broadgate REIT Limited is a Real Estate Investment Trust (REIT) and does not pay tax on its property income or gains on property sales, provided that at least 90% of the Group's property income is distributed as a dividend to shareholders, which becomes taxable in their hands.
+- REIT status: Broadgate REIT Limited is a Real Estate Investment Trust ('REIT') and does not pay tax on its property income or gains on property sales, provided that at least 90% of the Group's property income is distributed as a dividend to shareholders.
 In addition, the Group has to meet certain conditions such as ensuring the property rental business represents more than 75% of total profits and assets.
 Any potential or proposed changes to the REIT legislation are monitored and discussed with HMRC.
-It is management's intention that the Group will continue as a REIT for the foreseeable future. - Accounting for transactions: Property transactions are complex in nature and can be material to the financial statements.
+It is the Directors' intention that the Group will continue as a REIT for the foreseeable future. - Accounting for transactions: Property transactions are complex in nature and can be material to the financial statements.
 Assessment is required to determine the most appropriate accounting treatment of assets acquired and of potential contractual arrangements in the legal documents for both acquisitions and disposals.
 Management consider each transaction separately and, when considered appropriate, seek independent accounting advice.

-Notes to the Financial Statements for the Year Ended 31 March 2022 (continued)
+Notes to the Financial Statements for the Year Ended 31 March 2023 (continued)